UPDATED: May 19, 2022

 FHA loans are great from a down payment standpoint because you’re allowed to use money that’s been given to you by family or friends.
 All that’s required is a certification that the money doesn’t need to be repaid.
 You also can use various state, federal, and employer-based programs to obtain the money, which isn’t allowed with conventional mortgages.

-If you take out an FHA loan with less than 10% down then you’ll have to purchase mortgage insurance.
-While this is a lower threshold than conventional mortgages, it’s still an added cost.
+If you take out an FHA loan with a low down payment, then you’ll have to purchase mortgage insurance.
+While its a lower threshold than conventional mortgages, it’s still an added cost.
 Second, the chosen property has to meet certain requirements.
-This means you can’t use it to buy a “fixer upper” in need of a lot of work in order to live in.
+This means you can’t use it to buy a "fixer upper" in need of a lot of work in order to live in.
 It needs to be habitable, even if it needs work.
 FHA loans are a solid choice for those with a low down payment or poor credit.